andrewcunnin/music_everywhere/README.md

 - run 'git pull origin master'

 ## Features Implemented
-- push and pull data from Spotify in real-time
+- push and pull song from Spotify in real-time
 - maintain user location
 - view other users' data in real-time
 - play song that others are listening to